Plymouth plankton video goes to schools

 Raw material was gathered with a fine mesh net from the sea off Plymouth.

-Just a drop of seawater can contain 3,000 plankton, but filming them was a long process.'So captivating'
+Just a drop of seawater can contain 3,000 plankton, but filming them was a long process.

 He said: "Like flowers they only appear at certain times, so there may be just one month to capture them.